ykaran86/library/README.md

 run the command:
 	` (myvenv) ~/library$ python manage.py migrate `
 if this gives any error like
     1) No module named *apt_pkg*
     then run:-
 	` (myvenv)~/library$ sudo apt-get update `
 	` (myvenv)~/library$ sudo apt-get dist-upgrade `
     this may take a while.
     In the root directory run the following command:-
 	` ~$ sudo ln -s apt_pkg.cpython-{35m,36m}-x86_64-linux-gnu.so `
     you can search this solution in the stackOverflow also,i found there.
     2) if error comes like No module named *django*
     then run:-
 	` (myvenv)~/library$ python -m pip install django `
 		 or use python3 in place of python
     now finally run migrate command:-
 	` (myvenv) ~/library$ python manage.py migrate `

+Now, you can see a database file **db.sqlite3** in the library directory which is the default database provided by django
+and here it will be used for creating dialogues

 9. now check whether the website is running
 start the server:-
 	` (myvenv)~/library$ python manage.py runserver `